 Why are Regional Councils and Local Authorities important for you?

 Regional Councils and Local Authorities are vital bodies of the Namibian Political System.
-They bring government closer to the people.
+They act as a bridge and bring the government closer to the people.
 Regional and Local Authorities are Settlement-, Town-, Village-, Municipalities or Regional Councils.
 Together they deliver services and development at grass root level.
-These authorities deal with the daily ‘bread and butter’ issues that affect our life.
+These authorities deal with the daily ‘bread and butter’ issues that affect our lives.

 What role do Development Committees play?